How the iPhone's Slide-to-Unlock Gesture Works

 What it covers

-This patent describes a method for unlocking an electronic device with a touchscreen.
-When the device is locked, it shows an 'unlock image' on the screen.
-To unlock, a user must touch the screen and move this unlock image along a specific, visible path, like a channel (Claim 3).
-If the detected touch corresponds to this predefined gesture, the device transitions from a 'user-interface lock state' to a 'user-interface unlock state' (Claim 1).
-If the gesture is incorrect, the device stays locked and prevents unintended actions (Claim 2).
-For example, a user might slide a right-pointing arrow icon horizontally across the screen to reveal the home screen.
+This patent describes a method for unlocking an electronic device with a touch-sensitive display.
+While the device is locked in a 'user-interface lock state,' it displays an 'unlock image,' which is a graphical, interactive object (Claim 1).
+To unlock the device, a user must make contact with the display and move this unlock image along a 'predefined displayed path' (Claim 1).
+If the detected contact corresponds to this specific 'predefined gesture,' the device transitions to an unlocked state (Claim 1).
+If the contact does not match the predefined gesture, the device remains locked and prevents other actions (Claim 2).
+For example, a user might drag a horizontal slider image across the screen to a specific endpoint (Claim 5, Claim 10).

 What it doesn't cover

-- —Does not cover unlocking by simply tapping an image without moving it across the display.
+- —Unlocking by simply tapping or pressing an image without moving it along a path.

 The clever bit

-The novelty lay in combining a graphical, interactive 'unlock image' with a 'predefined displayed path' that the user had to follow with continuous contact to unlock the device.
-This made the unlock process both visually intuitive and resistant to accidental activation.
+The novelty lay in combining a visible, interactive 'unlock image' with a specific, 'predefined displayed path' that the user had to follow with continuous contact to unlock the device.
+This design made it intuitive for users while effectively preventing accidental unlocks from incidental screen touches.

 Why it matters